ppy/osu-wiki/news/2025/2025-11-15-osu-world-cup-2025-group-stage-recap.md

     </audio>
 </div>

-A shorter, funky yet classy original, [MEMODEMO](https://osu.ppy.sh/beatmaps/artists/508)'s contributions were mapped by the one and only [Chaoslitz](https://osu.ppy.sh/users/3621552), being used as a precision Hard Rock pick with a flow alt focus.
+A shorter, funky yet classy original, [MEMODEMO](https://osu.ppy.sh/beatmaps/artists/508)'s contributions were mapped by the one and only ::Chaoslitz::{ user-id=3621552 }, being used as a precision Hard Rock pick with a flow alt focus.
 Throughout the 48 Group Stage matches, we got to know both the song and map very well, yet it seemed as if it never got old — a truly remarkable achievement.

 If you're craving for easier difficulties to play, be sure to also check out the [full ranked set](https://osu.ppy.sh/beatmapsets/2455351#osu/5366001)!